Nicolas Poussin: Early years – Les Andelys and Paris

 Nicolas Poussin's early biographer was his friend Giovanni Pietro Bellori, who relates that Poussin was born near Les Andelys in Normandy and that he received an education that included some Latin, which would stand him in good stead.
 Another early friend and biographer, André Félibien, reported that "He was busy without cease filling his sketchbooks with an infinite number of different figures which only his imagination could produce."
 His early sketches attracted the notice of Quentin Varin, who passed some time in Andelys, but there is no mention by his biographers that he had a formal training in Varin's studio, though his later works showed the influence of Varin, particularly by their storytelling, accuracy of facial expression, finely painted drapery and rich colors.
-His parents apparently opposed a painting career for him, and In or around 1612, at the age of eighteen, he ran away to Paris.
+His parents apparently opposed a painting career for him, and around 1612, at the age of eighteen, he ran away to Paris.

-He arrived in Paris during the regency of Marie de Medici, when art was flourishing as a result of the royal commissions given by Marie de Medici for the decoration of her palace, and by the rise of wealthy Paris merchants who bought art.
+He arrived in Paris during the regency of Marie de' Medici, when art was flourishing as a result of the royal commissions given by Marie de' Medici for the decoration of her palace, and by the rise of wealthy Paris merchants who bought art.
 There was also a substantial market for paintings in the redecoration of churches outside Paris destroyed during the French Wars of Religion, which had recently ended, and for the numerous convents in Paris and other cities.
 However, Poussin was not a member of the powerful guild of master painters and sculptors, which had a monopoly on most art commissions and brought lawsuits against outsiders like Poussin who tried to break into the profession.